surge-synthesizer/tuning-library/README.md

 In [Surge](https://surge-synthesizer.github.io), we added microtuning and spent a lot of time making sure our
-SCL/KBM implementation was properly callibrated and available for C++ programs.
-We then added that same implmentation to [dexed] through a copy.
+SCL/KBM implementation was properly calibrated and available for C++ programs.
+We then added that same implementation to [dexed] through a copy.

-But we realized we could make the functions available as standalone C++ header only library and get three benefits
+But we realized we could make the functions available as standalone C++ header only library and get three benefits.

 1. Share more code between Surge and our Dexed fork
 2. Make the code available to other soft synths where we or others may add microtuning